vivaria/edisonrul.ing/docs/source/cards/p/power-filter.md

 ### Card Rulings

-●Even if a monster's ATK would become more than 1000 after it is Special Summoned, you can't Special Summon it while Power Filter is active.
+*   Even if a monster's ATK would become more than 1000 after it is Special Summoned, you can't Special Summon it while Power Filter is active.
-●Monsters with 1000 or less ATK Cannot be Special Summoned face-down with The Shallow Grave, etc.
+*   Monsters with 1000 or less ATK Cannot be Special Summoned face-down with The Shallow Grave, etc.
-●Monsters with ?
+*   Monsters with ?
 ATK can be Special Summoned.